Battery Point

 Battery Point shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Battery Point's residents aged 15+ have a higher educational attainment than broader benchmarks.
-61.2% hold university qualifications, compared to 25.5% in Tasmania (TAS) and 30.4% nationally.
-The area has a strong educational advantage with bachelor degrees being the most common at 33.8%, followed by postgraduate qualifications at 22.4% and graduate diplomas at 5.0%.
-Vocational pathways account for 17.9% of qualifications, with advanced diplomas at 8.6% and certificates at 9.3%.
+Educational attainment in Battery Point is significantly higher than broader benchmarks.
+Among residents aged 15 and above, 61.2% hold university qualifications, compared to 25.5% in Tasmania (TAS) and 30.4% nationally.
+The area's educational advantage is reflected in the types of qualifications held: bachelor degrees are most common at 33.8%, followed by postgraduate qualifications at 22.4%, and graduate diplomas at 5.0%.
+Vocational pathways account for 17.9% of qualifications, with advanced diplomas making up 8.6% and certificates 9.3%.

-Educational participation is high, with 25.1% currently enrolled in formal education.
+Educational participation is high, with 25.1% of residents currently enrolled in formal education.
 This includes 11.0% in tertiary education, 4.2% in secondary education, and 4.0% pursuing primary education.

 Frequently Asked Questions - Education